 Persons who develop symptoms of rotavirus infection should self-treat with oral rehydration solutions designed for this purpose and seek immediate medical attention.
 No antiviral drugs exist for treating rotavirus infection.

-Observe good respiratory hygiene measures (cough and sneeze etiquette) and frequent, thorough handwashing, especially after using the bathroom, changing diapers (including of infants who received rotavirus vaccine), and before preparing or eating food.
+Observe good respiratory-hygiene (cough and sneeze etiquette) and hand-hygiene (frequent, thorough handwashing) measures, especially after using the bathroom, changing diapers (including of infants who received rotavirus vaccine), and before preparing or eating food.

 Rotavirus vaccines are given routinely as a childhood vaccination to infants 6 to 32 weeks old, including infants who have had rotavirus infection before receiving the full vaccine series.